 Until now, I hadn’t done a chocolate banana muffin.
-They’re chocolaty, still retain some banana flavor, are kept moist (this isn’t one of the words that bothers me, so hah!) by the bananas and oil, and are kept interesting in terms of texture by the chocolate chips and nuts.
+They’re chocolatey, still retain some banana flavor, are kept moist by the bananas and oil, and are kept interesting in terms of texture by the chocolate chips and nuts.
 This recipe makes a big batch, too.
 So they’re perfect for sharing.

 This recipe comes from All She Cooks.

 - 1/2 tsp kosher salt